 The important caveat here is that you can’t apply for two personal cards — the second card must be a business credit card.
 That’s because Chase — the bank that issues Southwest credit cards — limits customers to having just one personal Southwest credit card open at a time.
 But Chase does allow you to apply for both a personal card and a business card.

 Just keep in mind that the credit cards must be for the same applicant — you can’t combine points amongst members.
-Also, Chase has become somewhat more restrictive about issuing business credit cards during the pandemic, though you may have more luck now than some businesses did earlier in the year.
+Also, since these are all Chase credit cards, all applicants are subject to Chase’s “5/24” rule.
+Under this rule, if you’ve been approved for five or more credit cards across all banks in the past 24 months, Chase will automatically deny your application.
+And Chase became somewhat more restrictive about issuing business credit cards during the pandemic, though you may have more luck now in 2022.

 Let’s put it all together in an example.
 Imagine you apply for both the Southwest Plus card and the Southwest Performance Business card.
 With $6,000 in combined purchases between the two cards, you can earn the pass right away without any flying, extra spending or partner activity.
 That’s because you’ll earn 40,000 bonus points from the Southwest Plus card after spending $1,000 on it, and 80,000 bonus points from the Southwest Performance Business after spending $5,000 on that card.

 That’s a total of 126,000 qualifying points — 120,000 points from the sign-up bonuses and 6,000 points from the purchases you’ll make in meeting the spending requirements.
-That’s enough to earn the Companion Pass with or without the extra 25,000-point boost from Southwest.
+That’s enough to earn the Companion Pass without any additional spending or flying.

-This same math works by combing one of the personal card offers with the less expensive Southwest Premier Business card.
-Spend $3,000 on the Southwest Premier Business in the first three months after opening the account and you’ll earn 60,000 points.
+You can also do something similar with the less-expensive Southwest Premier Business card.
+If you’re a new card holder and spend $3,000 on that card within the first three months after opening the account, you’ll earn 60,000 points.
 Add that to the 40,000 points you’ll earn when you spend $1,000 on one of the personal cards and you’ll have a total of 104,000 points — 100,000 from the sign-up bonuses, plus another 4,000 points from spending $4,000 between the two cards.
-If you received the 25,000-point boost from earlier this year, that’ll put you right over the 100,000 qualifying point requirement.

 Which Southwest credit card should you get?